 Question #1.
 Why is it that the same “conservatives” who are now against mandatory mask-wearing and track-and-trace, were saying earlier in the year that both of these were the way forward for getting the economy re-functioning?

 - When “conservatives” see enforced mask-wearing as a violation of liberty, are they unwittingly taking for granted the modern liberal notion of freedom (i.e., freedom = the enlargement of choices available to the individual) that they are quick to repudiate in other contexts?
-(This question gets to the heart of why I’m putting “conservative” in quotation marks, since a merely procedural freedom disconnected from questions of teleology, remains one of the halmarks of modern liberalism.)
+This question gets to the heart of why I’m putting “conservative” in quotation marks, since a merely procedural freedom disconnected from questions of teleology, remains one of the halmarks of modern liberalism.)

 - In the historic conservative understanding of freedom (rooted in classical thought and developed in a rich Christian literature over hundreds of years) freedom is the ability to pursue the telos appropriate to an organism, whether an individual or a community.
 In this understanding, a tree that is uprooted is not truly free to realize its proper end, just as a community without any laws is hindered from realizing its proper end, and therefore would fall short of being truly free.
 Another way of putting this is to say that true freedom is that which enables an organism (whether an individual or a community) to flourish.
 If we adopt this classical understanding of freedom, then how and why is enforced mask-wearing a threat to freedom?

 Question #5.
 If we assume the classical idea of freedom (see question #4), then would it follow that if this were a truly deadly pandemic, and if enforced public safety measures really could save millions of lives, that enforced public safety measures would be justified?